James Cameron: Method

 Despite this reputation, Sigourney Weaver has praised Cameron's perfectionism and attention to detail, saying: "He really does want us to risk our lives and limbs for the shot, but he doesn't mind risking his own".
 In 2015, Weaver and Jamie Lee Curtis both applauded Cameron in an interview.
 Curtis remarked: "He can do every other job [than acting].
 I'm talking about every single department, from art direction to props to wardrobe to cameras, he knows more than everyone doing the job".
 Curtis also said Cameron "loves actors", while Weaver referred to Cameron as "so generous to actors" and a "genius".
-Michael Biehn, a frequent collaborator, also praised Cameron, saying he "is a really passionate person.
+Michael Biehn, a frequent collaborator, also praised Cameron, saying that he "is a really passionate person.
 He cares more about his movies than other directors care about their movies", adding, "I've never seen him yell at anybody".
 Biehn acknowledged that Cameron is "not real sensitive when it comes to actors and their trailers, and waiting for actors to come to the set".
 Worthington commented: "He demands excellence.
 If you don't give it to him, you're going to get chewed out.
 And that's a good thing".
 When asked in 2012 about his reputation, Cameron dryly responded: "I don't have to shout any more, because the word is out there already".

 In 2021, while giving a MasterClass during a break from his work on the Avatar sequels, Cameron acknowledged his past demanding behaviour, opining that if he could go back in time, he would improve the working relationship with his cast and crew members by being less autocratic, thinking of himself as a "tinpot dictator"; Cameron stated that when he visited one of Ron Howard's sets, he was "dumbfounded" at how much time Howard took to compliment his crew, aspiring to become "his inner Ron Howard".